This is peak investing: Stocks, bonds and concerns are up | Taiwan News

 What could trip it up: A rise in rates, which many Wall Street watchers still expect to happen.
 Economic growth may still be only modest, but the job market has improved, and the Federal Reserve is itchy to pull rates further from their record lows.

-The Fed raised short-term rates Wednesday, the third time it's done that since December.
+The Fed raised rates Wednesday for the third time since December.
 It also said it plans to start paring its bond investments later this year.
 Other central banks around the world aren't yet pulling back on stimulus.
-But when they do, the pullback in stimulus would mean fewer dollars chasing after bonds, and the fear is that could lead to a cascade of pressure pushing down on prices across different investments.
+But when they do, it would mean fewer dollars chasing after bonds, and the fear is that could lead to a cascade of pressure pushing down on prices across different investments.

+European stocks stumbled on Thursday, for example, after the Bank of England came closer to raising interest rates than many expected.

 "My worry is more about the bond market than it is in the equity market," said Wells Fargo's Hartman.
 "The good times are rolling, but I worry that at some point it has to end."